 is Available per Vehicle?

 The Vehicle Catalog lets you know the incentive amount for each vehicle.
+The Catalog only publishes the incentive amount per vehicle; the total cost of the vehicle will be determined between you and your dealer and noted in your Purchase Order.
 Also, Funding Tables are published in each edition of the Implementation Manual to further explain the amounts available for each specific technology and vehicle type.

 Get started by finding

 - Purchaser/Lessee Terms and Conditions